Signs of a toxic boyfriend

 3. Accept the truth

 A woman’s identity is not found in her relationship status or whether she was able to save her relationship or not.
-Truth is both individuals in a relationship are responsible for their own actions.
+The truth is both individuals in a relationship are responsible for their own actions.
 And sometimes that means you can’t do anything about your partner’s dysfunctions.
-So, accept the truth about them and the relationship.
-And remove yourself while it’s still safe to do so.
+So, accept the truth about them and the relationship and remove yourself while it’s still safe to do so.

 Ladies, this topic is very heavy and less cheerful than my usual posts, but very important.
-If any of my above signs or patterns sound familiar and you are worried about your safety, you need to take action.
+If any of my above signs or patterns sound familiar and you do not feel safe, you need to take action.